ericrenone/What-Cauchy-Knew-And-What-I-Did-Not/README.md

 # What Cauchy Knew — And What I Did Not
 ## On the ERI Corpus and the Information Architecture of Mathematical Reality

+## G. H. Hardy hypothetical review of my work.

 **G. H. HARDY**
 *Fellow of the Royal Society · Sadleirian Professor of Pure Mathematics, Cambridge*